coderrio/Coderr.Documentation/docs/client/index.md

 ============

-Coderr cannot discover errors nor collect information about unless one of Coderr nuget packages are installed.
+Coderr cannot discover errors nor collect information about unless one of Coderr's nuget packages are installed.

 ## Core libraries